| | | | 1. IntroductionTicks belong to a group of arthropods that are of exceptional

 role as vectors of various types of diseases and the immediate

+harmful effects caused by the hematophagous diet.
 The most famous tick-borne diseases are: Lyme borreliosis, Ehrlichia

 sp., Babesia sp., Anaplasma sp., Hemorrhagic fevers: Crimean-Congo